 approaching our database of prospective private investors, particularly viable prospects who have expressed interest in similar Jamieson client businesses in the recent past;

 inclusion in selected commercial websites listing businesses for sale;

 advertising in other relevant media, which can produce some serious prospects, (e.g. such as local or immigrant owner-operators who would not have been otherwise identified, or local industrial companies looking for diversification).

-If you wish to sell your business, have your business valued or are interested in a merger or acquisition, call Jamieson’s team of business brokers for advice on 02-8221 8818 or contact us.
+If you wish to sell your business, have your business valued or are interested in a merger or acquisition, contact the Jamieson’s team of business brokers for advice here contact us.